 Trade and other receivables - 17% increase to P450 million from P384 million

 Mainly from receivables from new consumer electronics business.
-This account stood at 6% and 5% as a percentage of total assets in 2007 and 2006, respectively.
+This account stood 5% as a percentage of total assets in 2007 and 2006.

 Advances to related parties - 178% increase to P130 million from P46 million